do-jonathan4/lfz-m1/exercises/css-cascade-4/README.md

 Be sure to check out a new branch (**from master**) for this exercise.
 Detailed instructions can be found [**here**](../../guides/before-each-exercise.md).

+### Quiz Questions
+After completing this exercise, you should be able to discuss or answer the following questions:

+1. What is specificity?
+1. How is specificity calculated?
+1. Why might CSS include this feature?
+1. What is the order of selector strengths for CSS specificity (commonly referred to as the Specificity Hierarchy)?
+1. What is the CSS Cascade?

 ### Exercise

 1. Read and bookmark the [MDN explanation of CSS Specificity](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity).